oreil149/adelyn-oreilly.github.io/index.md

 Interactive web map visualizing tsunami events and associated runups from 2020–2025.
 Pop-ups display event attributes such as water height, location, timestamp, and number of recorded runups.
 Using JavaScript, HTML, and the ArcGIS Maps SDK, developed on local host. <a href="https://github.com/oreil149/Tsunami-Webmap">3D Tsunami Visualization and Associated Runups (2020–2025) Repo</a>

-[Screen Recording of 3D Tsunami Visualization Web Map]<source src="https://oreil149.github.io/adelyn-oreilly.github.io/tsunami.mp4" type="video/mp4">
+<a href="https://oreil149.github.io/adelyn-oreilly.github.io/tsunami.mp4"> Screen Recording of 3D Tsunami Visualization Web Map </a>

 ### Interactive Map of Modes of Transportation to Work by U.S. State (2023)